N-Koshenko/goit-js-hw-05/README.md

-Completing the homework for the JavaScript course "Module 4.
-Objects."
+Completing the homework for the JavaScript course "Module 5.
+Rehashing methods."